outpost-os/sentry-kernel/doc/concepts/concepts/initial.rst

    * some devices (short-listed number) must still be under the control of the kernel, because their configuration is required at very early boot time or because their access is particulary security critical
-   * all other devices are under the responsability of userspace tasks, meaning that they will directly manage them as if they were a part of the kernel, but yet fully partitioned and executed in user mode
+   * all other devices are under the responsibility of userspace tasks, meaning that they will directly manage them as if they were a part of the kernel, but yet fully partitioned and executed in user mode